yaoting0116/MIMIC-IV-Disease-Medication-SQL/README.md

 1. **Navigation:** Use the sidebar menu to switch between:
    - Introduction
-   - Disease-Specific SQL Examples
+   - Disease SQL Examples
-   - Drug-Specific SQL Examples
+   - Drug SQL Examples
 2. **Learning SQL:** Refer to the provided SQL examples as a guide for querying and analyzing the MIMIC IV 2.1 dataset.
 3. **Academic Research:** Utilize the information and examples for academic purposes only.